Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - If not found (-1), the remaining string is appended, and the loop breaks.
 - Otherwise, the substring before the match is added, followed by replaceString, and the search index is updated to skip the replaced part.

+### Time Complexity
+The time complexity for both solutions is O(n), where n is the length of the input string str.

+- Solution 1: Uses the replace method with a global regular expression.
+Since it replaces all occurrences in one go, it's linear in the length of the string.
+- Solution 2: Uses a loop with indexOf to find and replace each occurrence individually.
+Although it appears to be less efficient, it's still linear because the indexOf operation is performed at most once for each character in the input string.

 </p>
 </details>